cyberbotics/webots-doc/reference/camera.md

 loaded at the same time as the world file.
 Therefore any modification to the compositor files will need a revert of the simulation to be taken into account.

-### Camera Type
+### Camera image

-The camera type can be setup by the `type` field described above.

-#### Color

-The color camera allows to get color information from the OpenGL context of the camera.
-This information can be get by the `wb_camera_get_image` function, while the red, green and blue channels (RGB) can be extracted from the resulted image by the `wb_camera_image_get_*`-like functions.
+The camera device computes OpenGL rendered images.
+The pixel information can be obtained from the `wb_camera_get_image` function.
+The red, green and blue channels (RGB) can be extracted from the resulting image by the `wb_camera_image_get_*`-like functions.

-Internally when the camera is refreshed, an OpenGL context is created, and the color or depth information is copied into the buffer which can be get throught the `wb_camera_get_image` or the `wb_camera_get_range_image` functions.
-The format of these buffers are respectively BGRA (32 bits) and float (16 bits).
+Each time a camera is refreshed, an OpenGL rendering is performed, and the color information is copied into the buffer returned by the `wb_camera_get_image` function.
+The format of this buffers is BGRA (32 bits).
 We recommend to use the `wb_camera_image_get_*`-like functions to access the buffer because the internal format could change.

 > **note** [Matlab]:
 The Matlab API uses a language-specific representation of color images consisting of a 3D array of RGB triplets.
 Please look at the [Matlab example](#wb_camera_get_image) in the `wb_camera_get_image` function's description.

-#### Range-Finder

-The range-finder camera allows to get depth information (in meters) from the OpenGL context of the camera.
-This information is obtained through the `wb_camera_get_range_image` function, while depth information can be extracted from the returned image by using the `wb_camera_range_image_get_depth` function.

-Internally when the camera is refreshed, an OpenGL context is created, and the z-buffer is copied into a buffer of `float`.
-As the z-buffer contains scaled and logarithmic values, an algorithm linearizes the buffer to metric values between `near` and `maxRange`.
-This is the buffer which is accessible by the `wb_camera_get_range_image` function.

-Range-finder cannot see transparent objects.
-An object can be semi-transparent either if its texture has an alpha channel, or if its [Material](material.md).`transparency` field is not equal to 1.

 ### Frustum